makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

 Transformers fetch logs from Ethereum, convert/decode them into usable data, and then persist them in postgres.

-A transformer consists of:

-- A fetcher -> Fetches raw logs from the blockchain and encodes them as go datatypes
-- A converter -> Converts this raw data into a human friendly representation suitable for consumption in the API
+A transformer converts the raw chain data into a human friendly representation suitable for consumption in the API
-- A repository -> Abstracts the database

 For Maker, vulcanize will be run in `lightSync` mode, so it will store all headers, and then fetchers pull relevant logs by making RPC calls.